yig/GMU-CS425/README.md

 We now have a graphics pipeline capable of drawing sprites.

+**N.B.** The calls to `wgpuDeviceCreatePipelineLayout()` and `wgpuDeviceCreateBindGroupLayout()` technically leak, since we don't call `wgpuPipelineLayoutRelease()` and `wgpuBindGroupLayoutRelease()` on their return values.
+This doesn't bother me too much.
+We are only ever creating the pipeline once, and the memory should be freed when we release `device` at the end of our program.
+If this bothers you, you can release them after creating the pipeline (or hold onto the `WGPUBindGroupLayout`, since you'll refer to it later when drawing sprites).
+Nice [RAII](https://en.cppreference.com/w/cpp/language/raii) [C++ wrappers for WebGPU](https://source.chromium.org/chromium/chromium/src/+/main:out/Debug/gen/third_party/dawn/include/dawn/webgpu_cpp.h) are in development and make these kinds of issues go away.

 ## Loading data

 Let's make a function to load images.
 The load function should have a signature like: